 See Related: What are Social Returns on Investment?

-21. IQ Candriam ESG International Equity ETF
+21. IQ Candriam ESG International Equity ETF (IQSI)

-The IQ Candriam ESG International Equity ETF was first launched for public investment in the year 2019.
+The IQ Candriam ESG International Equity ETF was first launched for public investment in 2019.
 Candriam wields most of its power in the United Kingdom, France, and Japan – although some of its investments branch out into further international branches.

 Candriam contains a total of 674 international holdings at the time of writing.
 Fossil fuel and coal investments are not excluded for Candriam, which can be a potential drawback for a clean investment.